StrawberryChocolateFudge/ricardian-dao-contracts/docs/RicSale.md

 The final rate for the last tokens is 1.

 This will be deployed on Harmony so the sale price starts at 0.01 ONE (around 0.003 USD) and increments till 1 ONE ( around 0.3 USD)

+    function purchasedAlready(address _address) public view returns (bool);

+Returns if the address has made a purchase at the current price rate.